Has your restaurant embraced AI yet?

-Kelly MacPherson, chief supply chain and technology officer at Union Square Hospitality Group, loves how accessible AI makes reporting:
+Kelly MacPherson, chief supply chain and technology officer at Union Square Hospitality Group, values how accessible reporting has become with AI:

 "AI elevates our storytelling around data.
 We have a wealth of data at our fingertips, but this can create analysis paralysis.
 With AI, we can more efficiently synthesize the data, create stories about what's happening, why it's happening, and what we can do about it, and then present these stories to our teams in a digestible format with actionable next steps."